dormouseroared/hugo-scratch-1/content/blog/0747-windows-firefox-current-tabs.md

 title: "0747 Windows Firefox Current Tabs"
 date: 2020-11-24T09:35:37Z
 tags: ["Hugo", "netlify", "gretl", "tableau", "Visual Studio Code"]
+rating: 5
 draft: false
 ---

 ## Record what was going on, and a chance to organise and review
 Note that pinned tabs have been removed.

 When the markdown is pasted in, there are no line breaks so all the links run together.
-At the moment, the simple solution is to add an asterisk space at the fron of each line.
+At the moment, the simple solution is to add an asterisk space at the front of each line.
 The best way to do this with Visual Studio Code is to:
 * select the lines to be updated
 * Press SHIFT + ALT + I to insert multiple cursors at the end of each line.
 * Press Home twice to jump to the start of every line.